uswds/uswds-site/pages/documentation/getting-started-developers/resources.md

 If you would like to learn more about how we work, check out the [Workflow](https://github.com/uswds/uswds/wiki/Workflow) and [Issue label Glossary](https://github.com/uswds/uswds/wiki/Issue-label-glossary) pages on our wiki.

-If you have questions or concerns about our contributing workflow, feel free to [open an issue](https://github.com/uswds/uswds/issues), such as the following in GitHub:
+Choose the place that matches your contribution:

+- [Discussions Q&A](https://github.com/uswds/uswds/discussions/new?category=q-a) — Ask about implementation or the contribution process.
+- [Issues](https://github.com/uswds/uswds/issues/new/choose) — Report bugs or request concrete enhancements to existing functionality.
-- Bug report — Report a bug and help USWDS improve.
+- [Ideas](https://github.com/uswds/uswds/discussions/new?category=ideas) — Explore early suggestions and tradeoffs.
-- Feature request — Suggest a new idea for the design system.
+- [Proposals](https://github.com/uswds/uswds/discussions/new?category=proposals) — Propose new components or patterns.
-- Report a security vulnerability — Report potential security issues.
-Review our [security policy](https://github.com/uswds/uswds/security/policy) for more details.
+- [Documentation website issues](https://github.com/uswds/uswds-site/issues/new/choose) — Report incorrect documentation, broken links, or problems with designsystem.digital.gov.
+- [Security policy](https://github.com/uswds/uswds/security/policy) — Follow the reporting instructions for potential vulnerabilities.

+If a question was filed as an issue, a maintainer can help move the conversation.
+You do not need to re-file it.
+If a discussion identifies implementation work, we can create a linked issue.

 You can also email us directly at [{{ site.uswds_email }}](mailto:{{ site.uswds_email }}).